sparklingrobots/nano2017/README.md

 # nano2017

+# Current word count: 1116 / 50,000.

 Hi.
-I will flesh this out as I go along but here is what you need to know to begin with:
+Here is what you need to know to begin with:

 This repo is holding the "novel" I'm writing for NaNoWriMo 2017 [https://nanowrimo.org].